I’m a big believer in DIY-ing things in your business. I do it all the time and I’m sure you do too.

 Step 4 starts with your USPTO attorney giving you a publication date.
 This is the date that your trademark will be published in the Official Gazette.

-For 30 days after this date, anyone that thinks your trademark would impact his/her trademark can oppose your registration.
+For 30 days after this date, anyone who thinks your trademark would impact his/her trademark can oppose your registration.

 If no one comes forward within this window, then you’ll automatically move on to Step 5.